ekbann/integer-basic/README.md

 ### BENCHMARK

-In the Byte Sieve (https://en.wikipedia.org/wiki/Byte_Sieve), where math was less important but array access and looping performance dominated.
-Results below are for 1 iteration only:
+In the Byte Sieve (https://en.wikipedia.org/wiki/Byte_Sieve), where math was less important (only integer operations) but array access and looping performance dominated, we obtain the results below (for 1 iteration only):

 Platform | Time
 --- | ---